- Stage

 Research methods and data description

-What data are essential to the aims of your research project?
-How are you obtaining this data or what are the data collection methods?
+What data are essential to the aims of the research project?
+How is this data being obtained and what are the data collection methods?

 How will the data be analyzed?